PhotoboothProject/photobooth/docs/faq/go2rtc-troubleshooting.md

-# go2rtc troubleshooting
+# go2rtc Troubleshooting

 ## Initial notes

-- make sure your camera is supported by gphoto2 or rpicam-apps
+- make sure your camera is supported by gphoto2 / rpicam-apps / fswebcam
-- make sure your canera is working on Photobooth without setting up go2rtc for preview (**if not tested:** uninstall go2rtc while running the `install-go2rtc-preview.sh` script again)
+- make sure your camera is working on Photobooth without setting up go2rtc for preview (**if not tested:** uninstall go2rtc while running the `install-go2rtc-preview.sh` script again)
 - make sure you can access [http://localhost:1984/api/stream.mjpeg?src=photobooth](http://localhost:1984/api/stream.mjpeg?src=photobooth) and having the stream available.

 If your camera is supported in general but not having a preview available please check go2rtc for errors.